RyanHUNGry/RyanHUNGry/README.md

 Greetings everyone!

-I'm Ryan, a third-year data science student at UCSD.
+I'm Ryan, a fourth-year data science student at UCSD.
 Through my academics and work experiences, I've gained a keen interest at the intersection of software engineering and ML modeling.

 If you have any questions or inquiries, feel free to reach out to me at ryhung@ucsd.edu.